d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 # What is Hyperparameter Optimization?
 :label:`sec_what_is_hpo`

-As we have seen in the previous chapters, deep neural networks come with a large number parameters or weights that are learned during training.
+As we have seen in the previous chapters, deep neural networks come with a large number of parameters or weights that are learned during training.
 On top of these, every neural network has additional **hyperparameters** that need to be configured by the user.
 For example, to ensure that stochastic gradient descent converges to a local optimum of the training loss :ref:`chap_optimization`, we have to adjust the learning rate and batch size.
 To avoid overfitting on the training dataset :ref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay : ref:`sec_weight_decay` or dropout : ref:`sec_dropout`.
 We can define the capacity and inductive bias of the model by setting the number of layers and number of units or filters per layer (i.e., the effective number of weights).